kate-orlova/sitecore-xm-cloud/README.md

 `..\src\nextjs\src\components\GatedContentWrapper.tsx` implements a secure gate for the protected content leveraging Okta as an SSO provider. `..\src\nextjs\src\components\GatedContent.tsx` demonstrates an example of a protected content using the `GatedContentWrapper`.

 # Authentication with Okta
 The GatedContentWrapper ensures that only authenticated users via Okta can access some protected content / components.
-Its implementation is based on the NextAuth.js open-source authentication solution:
+Its implementation is based on the [NextAuth.js](https://next-auth.js.org/getting-started/introduction) open-source authentication solution:
 1. `..\src\nextjs\.env.local` specifies the Environment Variables for Okta integration
 2. `..\src\nextjs\src\pages\api\auth\[...nextauth].ts` implements the NextAuth API route

-   TBC
+3. `..\src\nextjs\src\pages\_app.tsx`

 # License
 The Sitecore XM Cloud project is released under the MIT license what means that you can modify and use its code how you want even for commercial use.